Apprenticeship Program: High School or GED

 Application Process and Period of Work

 Application forms are available below (see Application Form), at the Museum's front desk or at your school, through the school staff listed in the next sentence.
-Completed forms and a copy of the most recent report card can be submitted to: Robert Rocha, Science Director, New Bedford Whaling Museum or to the Dean of Students at New Bedford High School, the Co-op Coordinator at Greater New Bedford Regional Vocational Technical High School, or the College and Career Advisor at New Bedford Global Learning Charter School.
+Completed forms and a copy of the most recent report card can be submitted to: Brian Witkowski, Director of Apprentices and Interns, New Bedford Whaling Museum or to the Dean of Students at New Bedford High School, the Co-op Coordinator at Greater New Bedford Regional Vocational Technical High School, or the College and Career Advisor at New Bedford Global Learning Charter School.
 Potential candidates will be invited to the Museum for an interview.

 Upon acceptance into the program, each student and parent/legal guardian will sign a Letter of Commitment for that academic year and a document promising to apply to college in the future.
 The Science Director will also sign the Letter of Commitment and provide a copy to the apprentice.
 Apprentices under the age of 18 will also need to submit a signed Work Permit.